 - Practice Test-Driven Development

-- Deploy Django and Celery to DigitalOcean
+- Deploy Django, Celery, and RabbitMQ to DigitalOcean

 - Configure monitoring